 A program of the Society for Science, ISEF is the world’s largest pre-college science competition.
 Every year, students participate in science fairs around the globe, with about 1,800 finalists from dozens of nations earning an invitation to ISEF.

-Santa Cuz County finalists Jack Driscoll-Natale (junior, Pacific Collegiate School) and Hazel Campell (freshman, Pacific Collegiate School) presented projects at ISEF, while PCS 8th graders Amelie Pan and Quincy Heady attended as observers, accompanied and supported by Santa Cruz County STEAM Expo Lead Judge Miguel Aznar.
+Santa Cruz County finalists Jack Driscoll-Natale (junior, Pacific Collegiate School) and Hazel Campbell (freshman, Pacific Collegiate School) presented projects at ISEF, while PCS 8th graders Amelie Pan and Quincy Heady attended as observers, accompanied and supported by Santa Cruz County STEAM Expo Lead Judge Miguel Aznar.
 All four students were top winners in their categories at the 2023 Santa Cruz County STEAM Expo.